tari-project/tari/RFC/src/Glossary.md

 others, with the ability to reveal the committed value later.
 Commitments are designed so that one cannot change the value or statement after they have committed to it.

+## Consensus Node
+[consensus node]: #consensus-node 'A communication node that is responsible for maintaining the Tari communication network'

+A Consensus Node is either a Validator Node or Base Node that is part of the Tari communication network.
+It maintains the network and is responsible for forwarding and propagating joining requests, discovery requests and data messages on the communication network.

+## Consensus Clients
+[consensus client]: #consensus-client 'A communication client that does not maintaining the Tari communication network, but makes use of it'

+A Consensus Client is a Wallet or Asset Manager that makes use of the Tari communication network to send joining and discovery requests.
+A Consensus Client does not maintain the communication network and is not responsible for forwarding or propagating any requests or data messages.

 ## Digital asset
 [digital asset]: #digital-asset 'Sets of Native digital tokens, both fungible and non-fungible that are created by